Annabelle (doll): History

+In 2019, the Occult museum closed due to zoning violations.
+In 2025, the Warrens' estate promoted online reports that the doll had "disappeared" as part of a viral marketing campaign for a tour called 'Devils on the Run,' showcasing items from the Warrens Occult Museum.
+"The doll was never missing," said Tony Spera the Director of New England Society for Psychic Research.
+"We had taken the doll on a brief tour to several locations, so paranormal enthusiasts could witness the real Annabelle."
+In July 2025, "Devils on the Run" tour organizer and host, Dan Rivera, died unexpectedly in Gettysburg, Pennsylvania.
+Rivera had been a lead promoter of the tour and produced videos of the doll on TikTok.

+In August 2025, it was confirmed that comedian Matt Rife had purchased the Warrens' home and Occult Museum in Monroe, Connecticut.
+The purchase included becoming the legal guardian of the entire haunted collection, including the Annabelle doll, for at least the next five years.

+Reception

+Skeptical investigators and scientific writers have deemed the story of the Annabelle doll as a modern legend, and have noted the lack of corroborating evidence to support paranormal claims.

 Texas State University assistant professor of religious studies Joseph Laycock says most skeptics have dismissed the Warrens' museum as "full of off-the-shelf Halloween junk, dolls and toys, books you could buy at any bookstore".
 Laycock calls the Annabelle legend an "interesting case study in the relationship between pop culture and paranormal folklore" and speculates that the demonic doll trope popularized by films such as Child's Play, Dolly Dearest, and The Conjuring likely emerged from early legends surrounding Robert the Doll, as well as from a Twilight Zone episode released five years prior to the Warrens' story, entitled "Living Doll", in which the character of the mother is named Annabelle.
-Laycock suggests that "the idea of demonically possessed dolls allows modern demonologists to find supernatural evil in the most banal and domestic of places."
+Laycock suggests that "the idea of demonically possessed dolls allows modern demonologists to find supernatural evil in the most banal and domestic of places".

 Commenting on publicity for the Warrens' occult museum coinciding with the film release of The Conjuring, science writer Sharon A. Hill said that many of the myths and legends surrounding the Warrens have "seemingly been of their own doing" and that many people may have difficulty "separating the Warrens from their Hollywood portrayal".
 Hill criticized sensational press coverage of the Warrens' occult museum and its Annabelle doll.
-She said, "Like real-life Ed Warren, real-life Annabelle is actually far less impressive."
-Of the supernatural claims made about Annabelle by Ed Warren, Hill said, "We have nothing but Ed's word for this, and also for the history and origins of the objects in the museum."
+She said, "Like real-life Ed Warren, real-life Annabelle is actually far less impressive".
+Of the supernatural claims made about Annabelle by Ed Warren, Hill said, "We have nothing but Ed's word for this, and also for the history and origins of the objects in the museum".

-The doll was also described in Gerald Brittle's 1980 biography of the Warrens, The Demonologist.